GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 But if running the Standalone with remote WAL and object storage, there is a better DR solution:
 ![DR-Standalone](/DR-Standalone.png)

 Write the WAL to the Kafka cluster and store the data in object storage, so the database itself is stateless.
 In the event of a disaster affecting the standalone database, you can restore it using the remote WAL and object storage.
-This solution allows for an RPO of zero, and an RTO measured in minutes.
+This solution can achieve **RPO=0** and **RTO in minutes**.

  For more information about this solution, see [DR solution for Standalone](./dr-solution-for-standalone.md).